 For the use of derivatives, limitations and provisions are foreseen in the investment guidelines.
 Options and futures must be traded on a regulated market or with a regulated counterparty.
-In the case of non-standardised trades (OTC contracts) with a time to maturity of more than 12 months, the counterparty must have at least an A-rating (Standard & Poor's / Moody's / Fitch).
+In the case of non-standardised trades (OTC contracts) with a time to maturity of more than 12 months, the counterparty must have at least an A-rating provided by one of Standard & Poor's, Moody's or Fitch.
 If the contract expires within the next 12 months, a short-term rating of at least A-2 or equivalent is required.

 Derivative transactions of the RFPSS are either executed on an exchange, or entered into under German master agreements (DRV).
 In general, under such agreements the amounts owned by each counterparty on a single day in respect of all transactions outstanding in the same currency are aggregated into a single net amount that is payable by one party to the other.
-In certain circumstances - e.g. when a credit event such as a default occurs - all outstanding transactions under the agreement are terminated, the termination values are assessed and only a single net amount is due or payable in settlement of all transactions.
+In certain circumstances, for example when a credit event such as a default occurs, all outstanding transactions under the agreement are terminated, the termination values are assessed and only a single net amount is due or payable in settlement of all transactions.